dotenv-org/dotenv-org.github.io/blog/_posts/2023-03-13-how-to-use-dotenv.md

 author: mot
 title: "How to use dotenv"
 cover: "/assets/img/blog/blog-1.png"
-excerpt: "Learn dotenv in 2 minutes.
-You can learn the basics of dotenv in just 2 minutes.
-It really is that straightforward."
+excerpt: "Learn the very basics of dotenv in 2 minutes."
 ---

 We are going to kick off our first blog post with the basics – how to use dotenv.